bootdotdev/curriculum/README.md

 ### Can I skip ahead?

 **You shouldn't skip ahead unless you really know what you are doing**.
-Some people are compfortable skipping the first course, "Learn Python" because it is for beginners.
+Some people are comfortable skipping the first course, "Learn Python" because it is for beginners.
 Almost nothing else should be skipped because the rest of the content builds upon itself.

 ### Do I need to do the courses in Python, JavaScript and Go?